 For those who want a pay rise or a promotion make it clear in your objectives that this is your aim.
 This will show to management that you have clear ambitions and you are here for the long run.

-Clear measurements are established for each objective, to make sure there is no misunderstandings.
+Clear measurements are established for each objective, to make sure there are no misunderstandings.
 For example, you can measure your performance against budget or timescales in a project.

 For those people that need to get training agreed, there is no better time than when setting your objectives.
 After fixing your objectives, it can be hard to arrange a discussion on the subject and get a new agreement.